Skip to main content

 Adding local users using 'tsmb-passwd'

-Fusion File Share supports two primary user authentication methods - Microsoft Active Directory integrated, and local user accounts which are stored in a local encrypted database.
-The path of this database must be configured in the global section of the tsmb.conf file, as has been described above.
+Fusion File Share supports the two most common authentication methods - Kerberos for Microsoft Windows domains using Active Directory and local user accounts which are stored in a local database.
+The path of this database must be configured in the global section of the tsmb.conf file (as been described above).

-Adding a local account is a simple process which utilises the tsmb-passwd binary delivered to you (which should be copied into an appropriate system-wide executable directory).
+Adding a local account is a simple process which utilises the tsmb-passwd binary included in your evaluation delivery package.

 Running the following will create a user account called 'Fox':